 In the last few years, artificial intelligence (AI) and machine learning have not been much more than vaguely aspirational buzzwords for marketers.

-Having said that, we think 2019 will be the year marketers really incorporate these tools into their day-to-day to make users’ experiences significantly better (that is, more relevant and better-timed) and gain efficiencies in key marketing processes, like with their customer segmentation activities.
+Having said that, we think 2019 will be the year marketers really incorporate these tools into their day-to-day to make users’ experiences significantly better and gain efficiencies in key marketing processes, like with their customer segmentation activities.

 Rather than using a combination of demographic and contextual segment data and behavioral segmentation data to simply guess, digital marketers will configure AI-based tools to act in real time on predictors like propensity to buy and next best action.